RubixML/Credit/README.md

 Meta-Estimators are estimators that wrap or manipulate other estimators.
 Pipeline is a meta-Estimator that takes care of applying various transformations to the dataset before it is handed off to the underlying estimator.
 For our problem, we will need 3 separate transformers.
 The [Numeric String Converter](https://github.com/RubixML/RubixML#numeric-string-converter) takes care of converting numeric strings (ex.
 '17', '2.03241') to their integer and floating point counterparts.
 The only reason why this is necessary is because the CSV reader only recognizes string types.
 Next we apply a [One Hot](https://en.wikipedia.org/wiki/One-hot) encoding to the categorical features of each sample.
 Finally, we use the [Z Scale Standardizer](https://github.com/RubixML/RubixML#z-scale-standardizer) to center and scale the samples such that they have 0 mean and unit variance.
 The last transformation has been shown to help our learning algorithm converge faster.

-Next we define the parameters of the Logistic Regression estimator in the following order - batch size, Gradient Descent optimizer, regularization amount, max # of training epochs, minimum change in the parameters to continue training, and the cost function.
+Next we define the parameters of the Logistic Regression estimator in the following order - batch size, Gradient Descent optimizer, L2 regularization amount, max # of training epochs, minimum change in the parameters to continue training, and the cost function.
 The default parameters chosen for this project work fairly well and achieve results as good or slightly better than the results in the original paper.

 Lastly, we wrap the entire Pipeline in a [Persistent Model](https://github.com/RubixML/RubixML#persistent-model) meta-Estimator so that we can save and load it from storage when we need it in another process.

 Since the Logistic Regression estimator implements the Verbose interface, we can hand it any PSR-3 compatible logger and it will spit back helpful logging information.
-For the purposes of this example we will use the Screen logger that comes with Rubix, but there are many other great loggers that you can use such as [Monolog](https://github.com/Seldaek/monolog) or [Analog](https://github.com/jbroadway/analog).
+For the purposes of this example we will use the Screen logger that comes with Rubix, but there are many other great loggers that you can use such as [Monolog](https://github.com/Seldaek/monolog) or [Analog](https://github.com/jbroadway/analog) to name a couple.

 ```php
 use Rubix\ML\Other\Loggers\Screen;